NGWPC/nwm-rte/README.md

 ## Description of Primary Files

+Most of the shell files source their configuration from [config.bashrc](config.bashrc).

-[setup_data.sh](setup_data.sh) downloads global data from s3, as well as data for specific test gage(s).
+[setup_data.sh](setup_data.sh) Downloads global data from s3, as well as data for specific test gage(s).

-[setup_data_one_gage.sh](setup_data_one_gage.sh) downloads data from s3 for a specific test gage.
+[setup_data_one_gage.sh](setup_data_one_gage.sh): Downloads data from s3 for a specific test gage.
 This is used to optionally download data for non-default gages, and for oCONUS gages.

-[setup_clone_repos.sh](setup_clone_repos.sh) sources configuration from [config.bashrc](config.bashrc) and clones repos from GitHub.
+[setup_clone_repos.sh](setup_clone_repos.sh) Clones repos from GitHub.
 Includes CLI option for using SSH (for r+w, requires credentials) or HTTPS (for read-only, no credentials required).
 Includes CLI option for a shallow (`--depth 1`) clone or full clone.

-[ngen_rte_build.sh](ngen_rte_build.sh) sources configuration from [config.bashrc](config.bashrc), then builds an image using [Dockerfile.rte](Dockerfile.rte).
+[ngen_rte_build.sh](ngen_rte_build.sh) Builds an image using [Dockerfile.rte](Dockerfile.rte).

 [run.sh](run.sh) Defines a bash function `docker_run` that uses a `docker run` call to start an ephemeral container of the new image with various host disk mounts applied.
 This is intended to be sourced by other shell scripts.
 The `docker_run` function receives any number of positional arguments.
-It uses the first argument as the value for `--entrypoint` and passes all subsequent arguments to the container as a command.
+It passes its first argument as the value for Docker's `--entrypoint` and passes all subsequent arguments to the container as a command.
 See [run_calib.sh](run_calib.sh) for an example.
 If [run.sh](run.sh) is executed as a script e.g. `./run.sh`, then it starts an interactive terminal session in the container.

 ### Realization Executables

 For the following executables, see commented-out lines in the script for examples of different ways to leverage the CLI args exposed by the various workflows.

-[run_calib.sh](run_calib.sh) Builds and runs one calibration realization via CLI args in one call to [bin_mounted/run_calibration.py](bin_mounted/run_calibration.py).
+[run_calib.sh](run_calib.sh) Builds and runs one calibration realization in one call to [bin_mounted/run_calibration.py](bin_mounted/run_calibration.py).

-[run_fcst.sh](run_fcst.sh) Builds and runs one forecast realization via CLI args in one call to [bin_mounted/run_forecast.py](bin_mounted/run_forecast.py).
+[run_fcst.sh](run_fcst.sh) Builds and runs one forecast realization in one call to [bin_mounted/run_forecast.py](bin_mounted/run_forecast.py).

-[run_suite.sh](run_suite.sh) Builds and runs a series of calibration and forecast realizations via CLI args in a series of calls to [bin_mounted/run_calibration.py](bin_mounted/run_calibration.py) and [bin_mounted/run_forecast.py](bin_mounted/run_forecast.py).
+[run_suite.sh](run_suite.sh) Builds and runs a series of calibration and forecast realizations in a series of calls to [bin_mounted/run_calibration.py](bin_mounted/run_calibration.py) and [bin_mounted/run_forecast.py](bin_mounted/run_forecast.py).

-[run_tests.sh](run_tests.sh) Builds and runs a series of calibration and forecast realizations via CLI args in one call to [bin_mounted/run_tests.py](bin_mounted/run_tests.py).
+[run_tests.sh](run_tests.sh) Builds and runs a series of calibration and forecast realizations in one call to [bin_mounted/run_tests.py](bin_mounted/run_tests.py).
 If one of the realizations experiences an error, the process will continue to the next realization without halting.
 This workflow extracts information from the log files of the various realizations, and writes a json structure to disk with certain log lines and status of each realization's build step and run step.
 By default this workflow allows the realizations run to completion, but also supports modes that cancel the realization after a certain amount of time.

 ## Configuration Options